trustedanalytics-ng/platform-wiki/Data-Ingestion/dataingest_streamgearpump.md

 ## Using Gearpump in TAP

-Within TAP, Gearpump can be used for high velocity data ingestion, stream data processing, online analytics, etc. Currently, a new GearPump Cluster can be created on demand by a TAP user from the Marketplace or from the Data Science menu.
+Within TAP, Gearpump can be used for high velocity data ingestion, stream data processing, online analytics, etc. Currently, a new Gearpump Cluster can be created on demand by a TAP user from the Marketplace or from the Data Science menu.

 ### Deploying a Gearpump Application using TAP Console